NethServer/docs/administrator-manual/en/accounts.rst

 Groups
 ======

-A group of users can be used to assign special permissions to some users, such as authorize access over a :ref:`shared folder <shared_folders-section>`.
+A group of users can be granted some permission, such as authorize access over a :ref:`shared folder <shared_folders-section>`.
+The granted permission is propagated to all group members.

 Two special groups can be created.
-The users who belong in one of these groups are granted access to the panels of the Server Manager:
+Members of these groups are granted access to the panels of the Server Manager:

-* :dfn:`administrators`: Users of this group have the same permissions as the *root* user from the Server Manager.
+* :dfn:`domain admins`: members of this group have the same permissions as the *root* user from the Server Manager.

-* :dfn:`managers`: Users of this group are granted access to the *Management* section of the Server Manager.
+* :dfn:`managers`: members of this group are granted access to the *Management* section of the Server Manager.

 .. index: admin